-The common objectives of the EU Strategy 2020 provide the potential for the CP to create synergies with other EU programmes, in particular with nationally implemented ESI funds, ETC and centralised EU programmes.
+The common objectives of the EU Strategy 2020 provide the potential for the CP SI-HR to create synergies with other EU supported programmes, in particular with nationally implemented ESI funds, ETC and centralised EU programmes.

-Partnership Agreements
+◆ Partnership Agreements

-The specific objectives of CP are complementary to and coherent with objectives set out under the same TOs and IPs of the Slovenia and Croatia Partnership Agreements.
-In programme implementation, specific areas of intervention must be subject to on-going coordination so as to avoid overlap and boost possible synergies with TOs relevant to the current CP:
+The specific objectives of CP SI-HR are complementary to and coherent with objectives set out under the same thematic objectives and investment priorities of the Slovenia and Croatia Partnership Agreements.
+In programme implementation, specific areas of intervention must be subject to on-going coordination so as to avoid overlap and boost possible synergies with thematic objectives relevant to the current CP: